d30f2n/scripts/Parallel Download yt-dlp.md

     $idArray = 1..$numIds
     Receive-Job -Id $idArray -Wait
   ```
-  If you delete this line, you can run `Get-Job` to see which yt-dlp jobs have finished.
+  If you remove this, the tasks will continue to run in the background without any streaming output.
+You can run `Get-Job` to see which yt-dlp jobs have finished.
 Then `Receive-Job -Id <idnumber>` to get the yt-dlp messages from that job.

 ## Script
 ```